basp/xil2/README.md

 5           <- top
 ```

-In contrast to XY which allows programmers to also manipulate the queue directly, Xil does not really allow this.
+In contrast to XY which allows programmers to also manipulate the queue directly, Xil only allows this in the context of some combinators.
 The queue can be implicitly manipulated but it is not possible to manipulate it directly as is possible with the stack.

-The `i` combinator in particular resembles the `/` (`use`) operation in XY and directly manipulates the queue by prepending the top of the stack as a quotation onto the queue to be executed.
+The `i` and `x` combinators in particular are an exception in that they resemble the `/` (`use`) operation in XY and directly manipulate the queue by prepending the top of the stack as a quotation onto the queue to be executed.

 For example:
 ```